Roberto Baronio

-Roberto Baronio ([roˈbɛrto baˈrɔːnjo]; born 11 December 1977) is an Italian professional football manager and former player.
-He was a part of Andrea Pirlo's backroom staff at Juventus.
+Roberto Baronio ([roˈbɛrto baˈrɔːnjo]; born 11 December 1977) is an Italian former professional footballer who played as a defensive midfielder.

 He played in the position of deep-lying playmaker, where excelled due to his technical ability, vision, passing, and physical attributes, despite his lack of pace; he also possessed an accurate shot from distance and he was an accurate set-piece taker.
 Despite his talent, he failed to live up to his potential later in his career.